datacamp/authoring/docs/courses/spreadsheets/workbooks.md

 Other than the Golden Copy and exercise sheets, you can add read-only sheets to your workbook source.
 These can contain source data, that can be used throughout the exercises of a workbook.

+If you delete the Golden Copy sheet and have (a) read-only sheet(s), those will be the only ones that are shown to the student.
+This can for example be useful when the student needs to create a new pivot table in an exercise.
+The student starts out with only a read-only sheet and creates a pivot table from that.
+The correctness checker for SCTs (`check_pivot`) will automatically check the newly created pivot table.

+If you delete the Golden Copy sheet and have no read-only sheets, the student will see a blank sheet called 'Sheet1'.
+This because a workbook can not be completely empty, without sheets.

 ## Editing a workbook